ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 ## TensorFlow 2.x

-The TensorFlow 2.x has become much more approachable, and the customized training loops provide a swath of opportunities to do creative things.
-I'm more confident now that I'll be able to re-implement top solutions of the competition in TF 2.x without banging my head on the door (at least less frequently).
+The TensorFlow 2.x has become much more approachable, and the customizable training loops provide a swath of opportunities to do creative things.
+I think I'll be able to re-implement top solutions of the competition in TensorFlow without banging my head on the door (at least less frequently).

 On the other hand, TF 2.x is still not as intuitive as PyTorch.
-Documentation and community support still has much to be desired.
-Many of the search results still point to TF 1.x solutions which do not apply to TF 2.x.
+Documentation and community support still have much to be desired.
+Many of the search results still point to TF 1.x solutions that do not apply to TF 2.x.

 As an example, I ran into this problem in which the CuDNN failed to initialize: